 Track the trackers- stop email tracking like a pro.

-Pixel Block is a simple Chrome extension which blocks loading imagery, and when it detects a tracker, it shows red-eye on the message top.
+Pixel Block is a simple Chrome extension that blocks loading imagery, and when it detects a tracker, it shows a red-eye on the message top.

 Likewise, Tracker, available for Firefox and Chrome, can display pixel trackers and recognize connections being followed.

 And Chrome Ugly Email extension notifies you before you have a message opening about the existence of potential trackers in your mail.

 While specific trackers will sometimes sneak by with extensions, they can also recognize the most apparent perpetrator.
 This also gives a good look at the way email monitoring is commonplace.